empdarkness/altair/README.md

 		- `-p` - Polarity (mad, vaz, nar)
 		- `-r` - Rank
 		- `-d` - Disposition override
+- **Auto Grading**
+	- Normal: `a/ocr`
+	- Chinese: `a/cg "weapon name" *psm6`
+	- In cases where weapon is unable to be parser, please provide it through the command.
+	- Args: psm6 argument is optional extra method of parsing incase default fails.

 - **Unrolled Riven Prices**
 	- Usage: `/unroll`